 In respect of AFS equity securities, revaluation losses previously recognised in the Consolidated Income Statement are not reversed through the Consolidated Income Statement.
-Any increase in fair value subsequent to an revaluation loss is recognised in the Consolidated Statement of Comprehensive Income.
+Any increase in fair value subsequent to a revaluation loss is recognised in the Consolidated Statement of Comprehensive Income.

-BORROWING COSTS Qì
+Q) BORROWING COSTS